 Once students have played through the game, you can begin discussing the form.
 Ask questions such as, “How many parts did this song have?”
 “What were the same and different parts?”
 Students should be able to easily identify the two sections.
 Especially since the jumping occurs only in the second section.

 From there, you can ask students what other songs they know that are organized into two sections.
 This would be a great introduction to AB/binary form.
-My friend Angie has a fun webpage that goes over the basics of form.
-It would be great to use as a reference in class.
-It's called the Musical Deli.
+My friend Angie has a fun webpage, Musical Deli, that goes over the basics of form.